sardev08/panther/web/README.md

 In order to develop locally, you must first have the project deployed on your AWS account.
 If you've successfully done that, then a `.env.aws` file will be present in the `/out` directory, which holds the ENV vars that are needed for local development.
-With this file present in `/out/.env.aws`, all you need to do is run (from the panther root directory):
+With this file present in `/out/.env.aws`, all you need to do is run:

 ```
 npm run start